-Consortium) identified as a "scientific coordinator".
-However, in the relationship with the Commission the "scientific coordinator" is only another beneficiary of the ECGA.
+FCH JU the "scientific coordinator" is only another beneficiary of the FCH JU GA.
 It will not be considered as the project coordinator.
-The tasks of scientific coordination performed by this beneficiary can be reimbursed, if they comply with the criteria for eligibility established in Article II.14, but only as "research and technological development activities" (i.e. 50% /75% reimbursement rate).
-By their nature (scientific work) they cannot be reimbursed as "management costs" (i.e. reimbursement up to 100%).
+The tasks of scientific coordination performed by this beneficiary can be reimbursed, if they comply with the criteria for eligibility established in Article II.14, but only as "research and technological development activities" (with the corresponding reimbursement rate.
+By their nature (scientific work) they cannot be reimbursed as "management costs"